Featured CIP Capital Improvement Projects

 The Department of Public Works Engineering Services Division continually strives to improve and maintain our public infrastructure.
 Capital improvements include road, bridge, wastewater, stormwater, airport, and other projects that serve the public’s good and help ensure safe and thriving communities.
 The listing below is a small sampling of some of the projects being planned, already in the works, or recently completed.

 Utility relocations are currently underway in preparation for the Bradley Avenue Widening Project.
-The Project will be constructed in two phases.
-Phase I consists of widening the portion between just east of Graves Avenue and Mollison Avenue from two to four lanes.
-Phase II will tie into Phase I completion, and it will include replacing the bridge over State Route 67 and improve the on and off ramps.
+The Project will be constructed in two segments.
+Segment I consists of improving the portion between just east of Graves Avenue and Mollison Avenue from two to four lanes.
+Segment II will tie into Segment I completion, and it will include replacing the bridge over State Route 67 and improve the on and off ramps.

-Quarry Rd Bridge Project: Quarry Road east of State Route 125 in Spring Valley, has a low point in the road where it crosses over a creek.
+Quarry Road Bridge Project: Quarry Road east of State Route 125 (SR 125) in Spring Valley, has a low point in the road where it crosses over a creek.
 Dry weather flows in the creek pass under the road through culverts, but during a moderate to heavy rain event the creek flows over the roadway.
-Road closure gates were installed in the early 2000s, but they are not fail-safe, and malfunction occasionally due to vandalism.
-Traffic detours and delays occur when the road closes and impacts residents and emergency services with potentially reduced response times in the area.
-The proposed project will replace low water crossing on Quarry Road just east of State Route 125 with a bridge and realign roadway to provide safe access for residents, pedestrians, bicyclists, and emergency vehicles
+Road closure gates were installed in the early 2000s, but they are not fail-safe, and occasionally malfunction due to vandalism.
+Traffic detours and delays occur when the road closes impacting residents and emergency services with potentially reduced response times in the area.
+The proposed project will replace low water crossing on Quarry Road just east of SR 125 with a bridge and realign the roadway to provide safe access for residents, pedestrians, bicyclists, and emergency vehicles